 Jarrah Hodge – Writer and Editor: Jarrah Hodge is the founder and editor of gender-focus.com.
-She has also written for the Huffington Post, Bitch Magazine Blogs, the Vancouver Observer and About-Face.
+She has also written for the Huffington Post, Bitch Magazine Blogs and the Vancouver Observer.
 Jarrah has B.A. in Women’s Studies and Sociology from UBC.
-She’s a fan of politics, musical theatre, brunch, and Star Trek (she does in-depth analysis of Trek and feminism at her secondary blog, Trekkie Feminist).
+She serves on the City of Vancouver Women’s Advisory Committee and the Women, Action & the Media (WAM!)
+Vancouver core organizing group.
+She lives in Vancouver and is a fan of politics, musical theatre, brunch, and Star Trek (she does in-depth analysis of Trek and feminism at her secondary blog, Trekkie Feminist).

 Welcome to Gender Focus.

 Founded in 2009, Gender Focus looks at politics, pop culture, and current events from an anti-racist feminist perspective.
 GF aims to showcase news and opinion relating to issues of social inequality, stereotyping and representations of marginalized groups in society, and the intersections between gender and public policy.
 In 2011 and 2012 Gender Focus was named the “Best Feminist Blog” in the juried Canadian Weblog Awards.

 Making money is not my goal or the purpose of the blog.
 In any given year I spend around $150 on themes, hosting, domains, etc. I also usually spend my own money on tickets to events I review, plus books and magazine subscriptions for giveaways.
 I am committed to keeping Gender Focus ad-free and neither I nor any contributors have been paid for writing here.